AtomicRoland/ChatGPT-8bit/README.md

 # ChatGPT client for 8bit Acorn computers

 This program will enable your 8bit Acorn computer to communicatie with the OpenAI API.
 You'll need an ESP8266-based WiFi board such as ElkWiFi (Electron) or BeebWiFi (BBC Micro, BBC Master or Acorn Atom with 1MHz bus adapter).
+WiFi ROM Version 0.32 or higher is required.

 You have to create a personal API key at the OpenAI website, see https://platform.openai.com/docs/api-reference/authentication for more information.